tidyverse/tidyverse.org/content/blog/rvest-1-0-0/index.md

 </div>

+This release includes two major improvements that make it easier to extract text and tables.
+I also took this opportunity to tidy up the interface to be better match the tidyverse standards that have emerged since rvest was created in 2012.
 This is a major release that marks rvest as [stable](https://lifecycle.r-lib.org/articles/stages.html#stable).
 That means we promise to avoid breaking changes as much as possible, and where they are needed, we will provided a significant deprecation cycle.

-This release includes two helpful improvements: [`html_text2()`](https://rvest.tidyverse.org/reference/html_text.html) extracts text from HTML in a way that is often more natural, and [`html_text()`](https://rvest.tidyverse.org/reference/html_text.html) has been rewritten from scratch.
-Since this was a major release, I also used this as an opportunity to tidy up the interface to be better match the tidyverse standards that have emerged since rvest was created in 2012.

-You can see a full list of changes in the [release notes](%7B%20github_release%20%7D)
+You can see a full list of changes in the [release notes](%7B%20github_release%20%7D).

 <div class="highlight">